Beams

 Highlights the beam with the provided radius and color when the beam visualization debug mode is turned on.

-The table consists of 2 elements: “radius” is a number that sets the highlight radius in meters and “col” is either a string with the hex value of the color, or a table with RGB values.
+The table consists of 3 elements, including 2 required ones and 1 optional: “radius” is a number that sets the highlight radius in meters and “col” is either a string with the hex value of the color, or a table with RGB values.
 Example usage:

 ["a","b", {